 “The nature of these issues that Charlottesville is dealing with is attracting outside interest,” Wheeler said.
 “We knew that was going to happen.
 That's not a surprise.
 We knew the limitations of a public online survey in the beginning.”

-City Council to determine which names to send out — through both an online survey and a survey distributed in utility bills — for a second round of voting.
+City Council met last week to determine which names to send out — through both an online survey and a survey distributed in utility bills — for a second round of voting.
 They decided on Market Street Park, Swanson Legacy Park or Central Park to replace Emancipation Park.
 For Justice Park, voters will be able to opt for Court Square Park, Courthouse Park, Swanson Legacy Park or to simply retain Justice Park.

 The Cavalier Daily analysis indicates 46 percent of the votes cast for Market Street Park were cast from outside the City, while 48 percent of votes for Central Park were also foreign to Charlottesville.